aleshaleksey/fansys23/skills.md

   - A roll of a climber's kit allows to make a climb safe, reducing fall distance to 20ft for threshold 24+ climbs and 10ft for threshold 23- climbs.
   - An entity that fails a climb roll fails to progress on a climb.
   - An entity that fails by 5 or more falls half the distance and suffers the consequences.
 If this is a critical fail, the entity falls the full distance.
-- **Take care**: No. Entities without a cimb speed are always considered at risk when climbing.
+- **Take care**: No. Entities without a climb speed are always considered at risk when climbing.
 - **Try again**: Yes, but repeated fall damage on failure might make repeated attempts undesirable.

 __STR: Fortify__